runsnbunsn/ioBroker.fontui/README.md

 The icons(1500+) are easy to use and integrate in existing ioBroker VIS designs.
 Searchable icon list: https://fontawesome.com/icons?d=gallery&m=free

+## Functions

+* Include icons with or without state in your existing designs with easy-to-use searchable icon list
+* Apply animations like glowing or spinning to the icons
+* Change size, color, rotation or animation speed
+* (planned) additional animations
+* (planned) icon touch buttons

+To create visualisations like "when state > 100 icon should glow red" just place two(or more) icons in top of each other and use the already build-in visibility options from ioBroker VIS.
+Invisible icon animations don't waste Browser resources.

+Should work in most modern browsers like Chrome or Firefox(tested), go easy on the size of the icons when applying lots of animations, they can get very CPU intensive.
 ## Changelog

 ### 0.0.3